Procedures

 SmartData registers two procedure services, separated by trust:

 IProcedureService Framework (full admin) Bypassed.
 UserId = "system".
-Schedulers, startup tasks, trusted server-side code
+No. Schedulers, startup tasks, BackgroundService, trusted server-side code

 IAuthenticatedProcedureService Per-user session Enforced.
-Unauthenticated calls rejected. /rpc (wired automatically), your authenticated controllers, the admin console
+Unauthenticated calls rejected.
+Yes — set via Authenticate(token). /rpc (wired automatically), your authenticated controllers, the admin console

 Pick by asking "does this caller represent a specific end user, or is it the server acting on its own authority?".
 The /rpc endpoint is wired to the authenticated variant automatically; there's no way to route a user request through the system service, which is the point.